alisha17/alisha17.github.io/_posts/2017-12-15-benchmarks.md

 In this section, we use [InceptionV3](https://arxiv.org/abs/1512.00567),  [ResNet-50](https://arxiv.org/abs/1512.03385),  [VGG16](https://arxiv.org/abs/1409.1556), and [ResNet-152](https://arxiv.org/abs/1512.03385) models on synthetic data to compare the performance of P100 and 1080 Ti.

 ##### Speedup over CPU

 Compared to the CPUs, GPUs provide huge performance speedups during deep learning training.
 This is analyzed from the following bar chart.
 The ResNet-50 model is trained with a batch size of 64.

 ![](https://ws2.sinaimg.cn/large/006tKfTcgy1fm4n14je2jj30xo0mw401.jpg)

 ##### Speedup with multi-GPUs

 Training on double GPUs enhanced the performance significantly, be it P100 or 1080 Ti.
-However, the P100 was not much faster than the 1080 Ti, with double GPUs).
+However, the P100 was not much faster than the 1080 Ti (with double GPUs).
 There was only slight improvement, as clear from the line plot below.

 ![](https://ws2.sinaimg.cn/large/006tKfTcgy1fm82h35wtqj30lj0bzmy5.jpg)

-#### Half-Precision (FP16) Performance
+##### Half-Precision (FP16) Performance

 According to the official documentation, P100 is designed for high-performance double-precision floats (FP64) which is used in many HPC applications such as quantum chemistry and numerical simulation, since there are 1792 double-precision CUDA cores, which is half the number of single-precision (FP32) CUDA cores.
 Even with the GPUs like the 1080 Ti or the Titan X, we can compute with half-precision floats (FP16), however the performance will be slower than single-precision floats (FP32).

-Also the P100 supports FP16 calculation which speeds up deep learning.
+The P100 also supports FP16 calculation which speeds up deep learning.

-Here is a comparison of FP16 and FP32 performances on the P100.
+Following is a comparison of FP16 and FP32 performances on the P100.
 There is around 13% speedup on average in this case.

 ![](https://ws2.sinaimg.cn/large/006tKfTcgy1fm4ntaizjfj312q0oeq4n.jpg)

-#### Memory Bottleneck
+##### Memory Bottleneck

 GPU memory will never be too much for large-scale deep learning training.
 Sometimes the memory will be a bottleneck for training efficiency.
 Larger mini-batches are more efficient to compute and lead to better convergence in fewer epochs , but at the same time they also require more GPU memory.

 P100 has 5GB more memory than 1080 Ti, which enables larger batch size in deep learning.
 For example, if we use a batch size of 64, the 1080 Ti will run out of memory, however the P100 will still work.
 This is demonstrated in the following bar chart.

 ![](https://ws3.sinaimg.cn/large/006tKfTcgy1fm82ytt7mrj30n30c1js3.jpg)

 One possible approach to avoid this is by applying half-precision computing because storing FP16 data compared to the higher FP32 or FP64 reduces memory usage, which enables us to use larger batch size or train larger networks.
-For example, if we use FP16 with a batch size of 64 on ResNet-50 model in 1080 Ti, then the **out-of-memory** problem will be solved.
+For example, if we use FP16 with a batch size of 64 on ResNet-50 model in 1080 Ti, then the out-of-memory problem will be solved.
 This is demonstrated in the following bar chart.

 ![](https://ws1.sinaimg.cn/large/006tNc79gy1fmm43el98jj30nu0cf750.jpg)

 ### Conclusions

 We compared two different GPUs by running a couple of Deep Learning benchmarks.
 These devices are GeForce GTX 1080 and Tesla P100.

 After looking at the results, we can argue that the P100 is probably not worth the cost (which is 15X more than the 1080 Ti), while the performance is generally around 15% better.

 However, as already discussed in previous section, the larger memory size of P100 would enable to either work with larger networks or with larger batches.
 Larger batches could lead to better convergence of the gradient descent process, enabling us to train a successful model in a smaller number of epochs.
-Moreover, P100 might last longer given that it is a high-end device specially devised for datacenters and runs on a lower temperature and much cooler as compared to the 1080 Ti.
+Moreover, P100 might last longer given that it is a high-end device specially devised for datacenters and runs on a lower temperature and is much cooler as compared to the 1080 Ti.